 - Full-time (10 months).
 We advise our students that they need to be available for classes and assignments from Mondays to Fridays during working hours, and occasionally outside those times.

-This pioneering new course, launched in 2008, provides you with the essential skills for a first job in print or broadcast journalism, together with innovative and in-depth research and investigation techniques.
+This pioneering course, launched in 2008, provides you with the essential skills for a first job in print or broadcast journalism, together with innovative and in-depth research and investigation techniques.

 The Investigative Journalism course: